adevur/docker-easy-samba/docs/DOCUMENTATION.md

 }
 ```

-### `remote.isTokenValid()` method
+### `remote.isAuthValid()` method
-This method can be used to check if a token is valid for connecting to a remote container via `EasySamba Remote API`.
-By default, the token that this function checks is the one that you passed to `ConfigGen.remote()`, but you can pass a custom token to check as a parameter.
+This method can be used to check if credentials are valid for connecting to a remote container via `EasySamba Remote API`.
+By default, the credentials that this function checks are the one that you passed to `ConfigGen.remote()`, but you can pass custom credentials to check as a parameter.

 > NOTE: this function is async and returns a Promise.

-- ARGUMENTS: `customToken` (optional)
+- ARGUMENTS: `customAuth` (optional)

-  - PARAMETER `customToken`: it is a non-empty string that contains the token to validate against the remote container; if this parameter is missing, this function will validate the token that you passed to `ConfigGen.remote()`
+  - PARAMETER `customAuth`: it is an object that contains the credentials to validate against the remote container (e.g. `{ "username": "admin", "password": "123456" }`); if this parameter is missing, this function will validate the credentials that you passed to `ConfigGen.remote()`

 - OUTPUT: it returns a Promise that resolves to `true` or `false`